cancms/Yangcy0126.github.io/content/home/workingPapers.md

 Refinancing, withdrawing and optimal loan structure: An equilibrium approach.

-The role of digital government on renewable energy development: theory and evidence.

 Collateral shocks and corporate risk-taking in China.

 Interaction between fintech development and energy transition risks: Towards sustainable governance.